Spring Attachment for Precision Drilling

 This started as a college project with a high school friend and turned into one of the more technically interesting things I’ve worked on.
-The goal was to develop a Dremel attachment capable of producing precise hole diameters independent of bit runout, essentially solving a tolerance stacking problem without requiring a precision collet.
+The goal was to develop a Dremel attachment capable of producing precise hole diameters by controlling bit runout, essentially solving a tolerance stacking problem without requiring a precision collet.

 Rather than trying to eliminate lateral disturbances mechanically (which gets expensive fast when everything is spinning), the spring geometry is designed to passively suppress them.
 Any lateral stress introduced into the system gets damped out by the attachment itself, making tight hole tolerances mostly achievable with an otherwise imprecise setup.